Welcome back to my late autumn garden blog here from the Victorian Walled Garden in Kylemore Abbey & Garden.

 ~ Prune deciduous trees and shrubs after flowering for a balanced shape

 ~ Prune climbing roses by half

-~ Check on stored Potatoes, bulbs and fruits for diseases and dispose affected ones
+~ Check on stored Potatoes, bulbs and fruits for diseases and dispose of affected ones

-~ Check Apple and Pear trees for sign of canker and cut out if occurring
+~ Check Apple and Pear trees for a sign of canker and cut out if occurring

 ~ Clean up Herbaceous Borders, cut down old growths